deezer/playntell/README.md

 ```
 $ poetry run python3 playntell/caption_playlist.py /data/playlist-captioning/p/test_playlist/playlist.json
 ```
-the playlist.json files has two fields:
+the `playlist.json` file has two fields:
-- "id" which is the id of the playlist (could be any string)
+- `id` which is the id of the playlist (could be any string)
-- "tracks" is the list of tracks of the playlist.
+- `tracks` is the list of tracks of the playlist.
 Each track must have the following fields:
-    - "id": the filename of the audio file.
+    - `id`: the filename of the audio file.
-    - "artist": the name of the main artist of the song in the audio file.
+    - `artist`: the name of the main artist of the song in the audio file.
-    - "tags": a list of tags (from the discogs taxonomy) describing the track.
+    - `tags`: a list of tags (from the discogs taxonomy) describing the track.

-A dummy example of a playlist.json and audio files is provided for testing in `/data/playlist-captioning/p/test_playlist/`, found in the docker container.
+A dummy example of a `playlist.json` and audio files is provided for testing in `/data/playlist-captioning/p/test_playlist/`, found in the docker container.